LifeIsBasketball/ttukdoctor/README.md

 **TtukDoctor** is a mobile web platform that connects heavy-equipment operators (e.g., forklifts, dump trucks, and mixers) with nearby repair shops in real time.
 Developed using **Ionic + React + Firebase**, this project was created for the **2025 Republic of Korea Air Force Startup Competition**, where it won a **Merit Award (Top 8 out of 380+ teams)**.

+## 🌍 Social Impact
+TtukDoctor engaged over **120 mechanics and equipment operators** to collect feedback for feature refinement and secured **MOUs with 6+ organizations**, including the **Korea Construction Equipment Association** and the **Korea Construction Equipment Repair Association**, strengthening cooperation across the industry.
+By **web-crawling and updating over 1,200 repair shop records**—many of which were previously missing from Google or Naver Maps—the platform built a **comprehensive national database** covering every region in South Korea.
+This effort **reduced information gaps** in the construction equipment service industry and improved accessibility for equipment operators.
+The platform also supports **young professionals in their 20s and 30s** entering the market by providing transparent, reliable information and easy digital access.
+During the MVP stage, user feedback was **highly positive**, with participants expressing strong anticipation for the official launch.
+TtukDoctor continues to focus on solving real-world inefficiencies while ensuring that technology strengthens, rather than replaces, human expertise.

 The platform addresses inefficiencies in the repair coordination process by introducing:
 - 🔍 **Location-based service matching**
 - 🧾 **Digitalized repair history**